 Step 1: Consider Your Wants and Needs

 You should also consider your health.
-If you have mobility issues, you may prefer a smaller community — perhaps one with a centrally-located dining room.
-Or, if you have a chronic condition, you may want to find a community that offers wellness programming.
+If you have mobility issues, you may prefer a smaller community with a centrally-located dining room.
+If you have a chronic condition, you may want wellness programming.

 Remember: No want or need is too trivial.
-Though it may seem silly to rule out communities based on apartment floor plans or distance to the nearest grocery store, your happiness is paramount.
+Though it may seem minor to rule out communities based on apartment floor plans or distance to the nearest grocery store, your happiness is paramount.

 Step 2: Create a Checklist